ARM-software/psa-api/doc/crypto/api/ops/encap.rst

     :definition: /* implementation-defined value */

     .. summary::
-        Sufficient output buffer size for `psa_encapsulate_key()`, for any of the supported key types and encapsulation algorithms.
+        Sufficient output buffer size for `psa_encapsulate()`, for any of the supported key types and encapsulation algorithms.

-    If the size of the output buffer is at least this large, it is guaranteed that `psa_encapsulate_key()` will not fail due to an insufficient buffer size.
+    If the size of the output buffer is at least this large, it is guaranteed that `psa_encapsulate()` will not fail due to an insufficient buffer size.

     See also `PSA_ENCAPSULATION_OUTPUT_SIZE()`.